PROFILE

 disaster assistance relief.

-After its first nuclear test in October 1964,
+until 1960.
+After its first nuclear test in

-Middle East arms control talks, which began in
+arms control talks, which began in July 1991 to

-participate because of the U.S. decision to sell
+the U.S. decision to sell F-16A/B aircraft to

 China was the first state to pledge "no first